Internal vs. External Knowledge Base: What’s the Difference?

 Not only can you deliver relevant content about products/services to clients, but you can do it in an organized way that makes it as easy as possible for them.
 In today’s environment, everything must run smoothly and be easy to navigate.
 Otherwise, users will go to your competitors for answers—and likely purchase from them instead.

-Increased visibility for your company as an expert in your field
+5. Increased visibility for your company as an industry expert

 Knowledge is power!
 If you’re supplying it to your target audience, they will begin to see you as a reliable expert in the field and a trusted source for all their problems.
 As a result, they will also start to see you as someone who can solve their problem with your products/services because you did so well at conveying how well you understand their situation and how to resolve it.